-5.11 Environmental Management
+Environmental Management

 Peel Ports Group are committed to fulfilling their functions with regard to nature conservation and other related environmental compliance.
-They also have an obligation as a competent authority where a Special Protection Area for Birds or a Special Area of Conservation has been designated under the Habitats Directive and must comply with The Natural Environment and Rural Communities Act 2006 which strengthened the requirement for public bodies, including statutory undertakers, to have regard for biodiversity in when undertaking their activities.
-Under the Regulations implementing the Water Framework Directive, Peel Ports Group must have regard to the relevant River Basin Management Plan to ensure the protection of inland surface waters (rivers and lakes), transitional waters (estuaries), coastal waters and groundwater.
+They also have an obligation as a competent authority where a Special Protection Area for Birds or a Special Area of Conservation has been designated under the Habitats Directive and must comply with The Natural Environment and Rural Communities Act 2006 which strengthened the requirement for public bodies, including statutory undertakers, to have regard for bio-diversity in when undertaking their activities.
+Under the Regulations implementing the Water Framework Direction of inland surface waters (rivers and lakes), transitional waters (estuaries), coastal waters and groundwater.
 In order to deliver these responsibilities, Peel Ports Group employ a dedicated Group Planning Team and an external Group Marine Environmental Advisor to give advice and assurance on compliance.
 All the ports have or will have established a Maintenance Dredging Protocol and Water Framework Assessments are carried out and measures implemented, where applicable, to achieve a 'good ecological status'.
 An environmental check list protocol is available to ensure compliance with national regulations.

-5.12 Marine services
+Marine services